How to get a personal loan in 8 steps

 Most lenders will run a credit check to determine how likely you are to repay your loan.
 While some online lenders have started to look at alternative credit data, they will still typically look at your credit score.

-Most of the best personal loans require that you have at least fair credit, but good and excellent credit will give you the best chance of getting approved with a good interest rate.
+The best personal loans typically require that you have at least fair credit — usually between 580 and 669.
+Good and excellent credit above 670, however, will give you the best chance of getting approved with a competitive interest rate.

-If your credit score is lower than you expected, get a copy of your credit report from AnnualCreditReport.com to see if there are any errors.
-If you find mistakes, contact credit reporting agencies like Equifax, TransUnion and Experian to get them corrected.
+You can get a copy of your credit report from AnnualCreditReport.com.
+It will provide a free copy of your credit report from all three credit bureaus every 12 months.
+Check to see if there are any errors on the report.
+If you find mistakes, contact the major credit reporting agencies (Equifax, TransUnion and Experian) to get them corrected.

 If your credit score is low for other reasons, you may still have a chance to get a loan.
 But the interest rates and fees may be too high to make it worth it, so take steps to improve your credit before applying.